sflittrell/countdownTimer/pseudocode.md

         GET current time and date
-        currentTime = Compare current time to JavaScript universal (Jan 1 1970) to get how many milliseconds since that date currentTimeTotal = convert userHour, userMin, and userSec to milliseconds (eqSec * userSec + eqMin * userMin + eqHour * userHour) and add it to currentTime // this gets the future time we are counting down to in milliseconds
+        currentTime = Compare current time to JavaScript universal (Jan 1 1970) to get how many milliseconds since that date futureTimeTotal = convert userHour, userMin, and userSec to milliseconds (eqSec * userSec + eqMin * userMin + eqHour * userHour) and add it to currentTime // this gets the future time we are counting down to in milliseconds

-        counterTime = currentTimeTotal - current time
+        counterTime = futureTimeTotal - current time

-        countSec = ((currentTimeTotal % eqMin) / eqSec) rounded down to the nearest integer countMin = ((currentTimeTotal % eqHour) / eqMin) rounded down to the nearest integer countHour = (currentTimeTotal / eqMin) rounded down to the nearest integer
+        countSec = ((counterTime % eqMin) / eqSec) rounded down to the nearest integer countMin = ((counterTime % eqHour) / eqMin) rounded down to the nearest integer countHour = (counterTime / eqHour) rounded down to the nearest integer

         displayTime = countHour + countMin + countSec
         SEND displayTime to the html page